hno/led-cube/README.md

 * Different pinout
 * The LEDs are connected the opposite way

-This code is a direct adaptation of the original code to work with our variant of the cube
+This code uses a graphical approach to which LEDs should be lit, interleaving between layers.

+The timing of the interleaving and graphical effects are implemented using protothreads